arbyste/jp-mining-note/docs/docs/updatingjpmn.md

 {% set post_install %}
-There may be further steps outside of just updating the card, such as updating Yomichan's templates / format.
+There may be further steps outside of just updating the card, such as updating Yomitan's templates / format.
 These should be recorded in the [Setup Changes](setupchanges.md) page.

 Afterward seeing that page, please view the [final steps](updating.md#final-steps) section.